 Treatment.
-EPending approval by Iberia Bank of this treatment, each holder of an Allowed General Unsecured Claim shall begin receiving quarterly cash payments of interest, based upon the outstanding balance of the allowed claim as of the effective date, at a rate of 2% per annum, or such other rate as determined by the court, beginning three months after the effective date and continuing each three months thereafter until paid in full Additional principal payments shall occur at times determined in the sole discretion of the Debtor, except that Debtor shall cause to be paid each holder of an allowed unsecured claim, minimum principal reduction payments equal to the percentages outlined below:
+Each holder of an Allowed General Unsecured Claim shall begin receiving quarterly cash payments of interest, based upon the outstanding balance of the allowed claim as of the Effective Date, at a rate of 1% per annum, or such other rate as determined by the Court, beginning three months after the Effective Date and continuing each three months thereafter until paid in full.
+Additional principal payments shall occur at times determined in the sole discretion of the Debtor, except that Debtor shall cause to be paid each holder of an allowed unsecured claim, minimum principal reduction payments equal to the percentages outlined below: